eccelerators/SimStm/README.rst

  finish

-Exits the simulation with severity note or error.
+The ``finish`` instruction exits the simulation with severity note or error.
 The latter occurs only if resume has been set to other values than 0, and there were verify errors in verify instructions.